sudeepgtm777/natours/README.md

 - Search for tours that you want to book
 - Book a tour
 - Proceed to the payment
-- Enter the card details (Test Mode):
+- Enter the card details (Test Mode):<br>
-  • Card No. : 4242 4242 4242 4242
+  • Card No. : 4242 4242 4242 4242<br>
-  • Expiry date: Any Future date
+  • Expiry date: Any Future date<br>
   • CVV: Any
 - Finished!
 - You can add other tour to your bookings.

 ### Manage your booking

-- You can manage all the bookings you have done by visiting your profile and **My bookings**.
+You can manage all the bookings you have done by visiting your profile and **My bookings**.

 ### Update your profile

-- You can update your own username, profile photo, email and password.
+You can update your own username, profile photo, email and password.

 ## Deployment